Best Toys for Selkirk Rex

 Physical Exercise Recommendations for Selkirk Rex

 Physical activity for Selkirk Rex should reflect their moderate exercise needs and Medium to Large (6-16 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Selkirk Rex, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue cues to watch: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Selkirk Rex cats with patient, loving, playful traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Selkirk Rex cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Selkirk Rex benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Selkirk Rex